Harlan Ellison: Parodies and pastiches of Ellison

-In the 1970s artist and cartoonist Gordon Carleton wrote and drew a scripted slideshow called "City on the Edge of Whatever", which was a spoof of "The City on the Edge of Forever".
+In the 1970s, artist and cartoonist Gordon Carleton wrote and drew a scripted slideshow called "City on the Edge of Whatever", a spoof of "The City on the Edge of Forever".
 Occasionally performed at Star Trek conventions, it features an irate writer named "Arlan Hellison" who screams at his producers, "Art defilers!
 Script assassins!"

 Justice League of America #89 ("The Most Dangerous Dreams Of All") 1971, written by Mike Friedrich, is centered around a character named Harlequin Ellis.
 The character is smitten with Black Canary, and injects himself into Justice League adventures, taking on the role of different heroes in his attempts to woo her.
 Ellison himself had written several comic book scripts.

-Ben Bova's novel The Starcrossed (1975), a roman à clef about Bova and Ellison's experience on The Starlost TV series, features a character "Ron Gabriel" who is a pastiche of Ellison.
+Ben Bova's novel The Starcrossed (1975), a roman à clef about Bova and Ellison's experience on The Starlost TV series, features a character, "Ron Gabriel", who is a pastiche of Ellison.
 Bova's novel is dedicated to Ellison's pseudonym "Cordwainer Bird", who was credited as series creator on The Starlost per Ellison's demand.
 In the novel, "Ron Gabriel" requires the fictional series producers to credit him under the pseudonym "Victor Lawrence Talbot Frankenstein".

-In Murder at the ABA (1976) by Isaac Asimov, the protagonist, Darius Just, was based on Ellison, as stated by Asimov in footnotes to the book itself, and in his autobiographical volume In Joy Still Felt.
+In Murder at the ABA (1976) by Isaac Asimov, the protagonist, Darius Just, was based on Ellison, as stated by Asimov in footnotes to the book itself and in his autobiographical volume In Joy Still Felt.

 Robert Silverberg named a character in his first novel, Revolt on Alpha C (1955), for Ellison, who was Silverberg's neighbor in New York City at the time he was writing the book.
 This was confirmed in a special edition on the occasion of Silverberg's 35th year in the business.

-Sharyn McCrumb's mystery novel Bimbos of the Death Sun (1988) featured a cantankerous antagonist-turned-murder victim based on Ellison.
-Fans of Ellison sent him copies of the book, and upon meeting Ellison later that year at the Edgar Awards, Ellison told McCrumb he had read the book and thought it was good.
+Sharyn McCrumb's mystery novel Bimbos of the Death Sun (1987) features a cantankerous antagonist-turned-murder victim based on Ellison.
+Fans of Ellison sent him copies of the book, and upon their meeting later that year at the Edgar Awards, Ellison told McCrumb he had read the book and thought it was good.

 Ellison is a recurring minor character in the animated television series Scooby-Doo!
 Mystery Incorporated (2010–2013), voicing a fictionalized version of himself modeled on his appearance in the 1970s.

 Ellison appeared as himself in an episode of The Simpsons ("Married to the Blob", 2014) in which he meets Bart and Milhouse, and parodies his contention that the film The Terminator used ideas from his stories.